DESTINATIONS - TRAVEL DESTINATIONS

-Three wet seasons have restricted Mungo National Park access, but this World Heritage Area is still a must-see destination.
+Mungo National Park is a World Heritage Area and is a must-see destination.

 Driving across the broad, grey-green carpet of the dry lakes in Mungo National Park is a time-warp experience.